-Will this help me regulate my periods?
+Will Ovasitol help me regulate my periods?

 Yes, studies show that inositol helps regulate a woman’s menstrual cycle (period), and restore normal ovulation.*

 Inositol, at the dose found in Ovasitol, is not expected to cause stomach upset.
 However, if you do experience stomach upset, try taking Ovasitol with a meal.
-For example, mix one packet of Ovasitol into liquid and drink with your breakfast, and mix one packet of Ovasitol into liquid and drink along with your dinner.
+For example, mix one packet of Ovasitol into liquid and drink with your breakfast, and mix one packet into liquid and drink along with your dinner.

 Can Ovasitol help me lose weight?